yellobyte/Swiss-Style-Doorbell/README.md

 Well, the smallest horn responsible for producing the highest tone sounded somewhat hoarse but all in all the doorbell was working and according to everybody's opinion will, when activated at night, not let anybody sleep who happens to have the incredibly bad luck to live nearby.

 After all the work done getting invited for coffee plus superb homemade Cantuccini's and then riding back home through Jura was definitely the icing on the cake.
 But it got better.
 The very next day the proud owner of the noisy doorbell got approached by a neighbour from fairly down the road and asked if he had seen the many post busses driving past the other day.
-The guy reckoned he had missed every single bus that went past despite trying to get a glimpse of at least one.
+The guy reckoned he had missed every single bus that went past despite trying to get a glimpse of one.
 When my client told me the story we both were cracking up with laughter.

 ## :mag: Software details

 All coding was done with VSCode/PlatformIO.
 The programm and platformio.ini files are available in folder [**software**](https://github.com/yellobyte/Swiss-Style-Doorbell/tree/main/software).

-The code starts with some definitions for better reading.
+The code starts with some definitions for better understanding.
 The input lines IN1...IN4 on the relaisboard are active low, that means in order to activate a relais the assigned line must go low.
 Only 3 relais get used and ports A8, A9 and A10 will control them.

 When the bell button is pressed (actually pulled in our case) then the line on port A0 will go low and after releasing the button will go high again.
 However, after detecting a high->low transition the code waits another 50ms and then probes the line again just to make sure short spikes managing to get through the hardware filter are neglected.